netsec-ethz/rains/DESIGN-REDIRECT-CACHE.md

 - in case the cache is full all entries of the zone at the tail of the list are removed.
 - to allow fast lookup several hash maps are used.
 The first hash map is keyed by the subjectZone.
   The value points to a lru list node.
-- a list node contains a hash map keyed by redirection name.
-The value is an object containing a set of IP addresses associated with the hash maps' keys, the zone and pointers to assertions from which this information was taken from.
-(The zone value is necessary to update both hash maps when an entry is removed)
+- a list node contains a hash map keyed by the connection information.
+The value is the expiration time of the IP Assertion.
+It holds a lock and a deleted flag such that the reap function can delete this list node from the cache in a safe way.
+Optionally it could store the assertions containing the delegation and the IP addresses.